Blue Joker: Cancellation

 While Blue Joker was being developed, versions of the carcinotron tube were being perfected in the United States.
 The carcinotron can tune its microwave output over a very wide band, allowing it to match the frequency of any conventional radar system and effectively jam it.
 It appeared to render radars like ROTOR's Type 80 and the Blue Joker effectively useless.
 Solutions to the problem were quickly developed, but placing them in service would be very expensive.

-The 1957 Defence White Paper suggested that by the mid-1960s an air attack by manned bombers would be unlikely in a battle dominated by ballistic missiles.
+The 1957 Defence White Paper suggested that by the mid-1960s an air attack by crewed bombers would be unlikely in a battle dominated by ballistic missiles.
 Through the late 1950s, debate raged about whether to proceed with a new radar network that would not be complete until after this time.
 In early 1960, Harold Macmillan agreed to fund the "Plan Ahead" network under the condition that work on other early warning radar systems ended.
 Blue Joker was a victim of this decision; it was cancelled in October 1960.